 Inside Android Studio, you can change the build variant to whichever one you want to build and run—just go to

-Build > Select Build Variant and select one from the drop-down menu.
+Build > Select Build Variant and select one from the drop-down menu(as shown in the pic below).
 See configure product flavors in Android Studio for more details.

-Note: If you simply want the out-of-box API to run the app, we recommend
+Note: If you simply want the out-of-box API to run the app, the recommended option is

 lib_task_api for inference.
 If you want to customize your own models and control the detail of inputs and outputs, it might be easier to adapt your model inputs and outputs by using

-- Edit the gradle build module file.
-Open the “build.gradle” file $TF_EXAMPLES/lite/examples/image_classification/android/app/build.gradle to comment out the apply from: ‘download_model.gradle‘ which basically downloads the default image classification app’s TFLite model and overwrites your assets.
+- ➢ Edit the gradle build module file.
+Open the “build.gradle” file $TF_EXAMPLES/examples-master/lite/examples/image_classification/android_play_services/app/build.gradle to comment out the line apply from: ‘download_model.gradle‘ which downloads the default image classification app’s TFLite model and overwrites your assets.

 // apply from:'download_model.gradle'

-labels.txt, the example will use them automatically as long as they’ve been properly copied into the base assets directory.
-To confirm, open up the $TF_EXAMPLES/lite/examples/image_classification/android/lib_support/src/main/java/org/tensorflow/lite/examples/classification/tflite/ClassifierFloatMobileNet.java file in a text editor or inside Android Studio itself and find the definition of getModelPath().
-Verify that it points to your model file: “model.tflite“.
+ClassifierQuantizedMobileNet.javafiles in a text editor or inside Android Studio itself and find the definition of getModelPath().
+Verify that it points to their respective TFLite models(model.tflite & model_quant.tflite in my case).
 Next, verify that the path to labels getLabelPath() points to your label file “labels.txt“.
+(The above two java files for the lib_support implementation are inside the following path

-- If you also have the quantized TFLite model for MobileNet and both the float and quantized models for EfficientNet we can do the same step as above and make the getModelPath() and getLabelPath() in all the classifiers point to their respective models.
-See pic below.
-Note that you need to have other TFLite models for your custom dataset to run the app otherwise it will give an error.
-However, in this tutorial, I am only demonstrating the model for Float MobileNet, so I will remove the usages and all references of the other 3 classifiers in Android Studio.
+- ➢ If you also have the quantized TFLite model along with the Floating-point TFLite model for EfficientNet we can do the same step as above and set the getModelPath() and getLabelPath() in all the classifiers point to their respective models.
+Note that you need to have all 4 types of models for your custom dataset to run the app otherwise it will give an error.
+However, in this tutorial, since I am only demonstrating the Floating-point & quantized models for only MobileNet, therefore I will remove the usages and all references of the other 2 EfficientNet classifiers in Android Studio.

-- Finally, connect the Android device to the computer and be sure to approve any ADB permission prompts that appear on your phone.
+- ➢ Finally, connect an Android device to the computer and be sure to approve any ADB permission prompts that appear on your phone.
 Select

-Read this TensorFlow image classification app GitHub Readme page to learn more-> TensorFlow Lite image classification Android example application
+Read the following TensorFlow image classification app GitHub Readme and Explore_the_code pages for the old java version to learn more->

 Check out my Youtube Video on this